Backlash (2003): Aftermath

 After Backlash, The Rock left WWE to primarily focus on his acting career, as he filmed Walking Tall, a film co-produced by WWE Films, which released in 2004.
-Goldberg would begin a feud with Chris Jericho beginning on the April 28, 2003 episode of Raw, during Jericho's first episode of the Highlight Reel, an interview show, where Goldberg was the guest.
+Goldberg would begin a feud with Chris Jericho beginning on the April 28 episode of Raw, during Jericho's first episode of the Highlight Reel, an interview show, where Goldberg was the guest.
 During the segment, Jericho stated that no one wanted Goldberg in WWE, especially Jericho.
-Jericho stated that it was because of Goldberg that Jericho was held down and not given opportunities in WCW, sparking a feud between the two wrestlers.
-Less than a month later, on the May 12, 2003 episode of Raw, a mystery assailant attempted to run over Goldberg as he was sitting in his limousine.
-The following week on Raw, Co-Raw General Manager Steve Austin interrogated several Raw superstars to find out who was the assailant.
+Jericho stated that it was because of Goldberg that Jericho was held down and not given opportunities in World Championship Wrestling, sparking a feud between the two wrestlers.
+Less than a month later, on the May 12 episode of Raw, a mystery assailant attempted to run over Goldberg as he was sitting in his limousine.
+The following week on Raw, Co-Raw General Manager "Stone Cold" Steve Austin interrogated several Raw superstars to find out who was the assailant.
 One of those interrogated was Lance Storm, who admitted that he was guilty.
 Austin then forced Storm into a match with Goldberg, who defeated Storm via pinfall.
 After the match, Goldberg forced Storm to admit who put him up to it.
 Storm admitted that Jericho was the superstar who conspired Storm into running him over.
-On the May 26, 2003 episode of Raw, Goldberg yet again was a guest on the Highlight Reel, where Jericho and Goldberg agreed to a match at Bad Blood.
+On the May 26 episode of Raw, Goldberg yet again was a guest on the Highlight Reel, where Jericho and Goldberg agreed to a match at Bad Blood.
 At Bad Blood, Goldberg defeated Jericho via pinfall, after a Jackhammer.